 2016 saw the release of the long awaited solo album by Kate Jackson "British Road Movies".
 Released to critical acclaim the album was co-written and produced by Butler who also performed most of the instrumentation.
 He has also produced Mark Eitzel's celebrated "Hey Mr Ferryman" - recorded in a short burst at Studio 355 in London and released via Merge in 2017.
 The debut from newcomers Pace, and the debut album by NYC rock group QTY were also completed during this time .
 The long-standing partnership with Duffy was reignited when the pair collaborated on a version of Nina Simone's "I Put A Spell On You" as accompanying score to Burberry's Black campaign.
 The song was recorded live in one complete take at the legendary Abbey Road Studio 1, Duffy performing in the middle of the room surrounded by orchestra and Butler's core band.
 The pair continue to collaborate on new material.

 In 2018 Bernard Butler became resident Songwriting Tutor at BIMM London developing students weekly through their BA in Songwriting.
-He also completed productions for acclaimed writer and novelist Colin MacIntyre's project "Mull Historical Society" and is about to complete the 3rd album from folk song collector and Mercury nominee Sam Lee. in 2019 Butler completed a follow-up album for Mark Eitzel, toured with Mull Historical Society and collaborated in songwriting camps and sessions for Warner-Chappell.
+He also completed productions for acclaimed writer and novelist Colin MacIntyre's project "Mull Historical Society" , the 3rd album from folk song collector and Mercury nominee Sam Lee. in 2019 Butler completed a follow-up album for Mark Eitzel, toured with Mull Historical Society and collaborated in songwriting camps and sessions for Warner-Chappell.
 He conducts audience-led PreProduction events around the country and is a Patron of the Music Venue Trust.